Happy-d/php-argument-executer/readme.md

 - In your PHP script, use $argv or $argc to get the arguments
 - You don't need to re-upload the file everytime you make a change, just save it.
 - You must must use "\n" instead of the "br" tag
-- Make sure XAMPP is running (or whatever you use)
+- Make sure XAMPP is running (its actually not necessary)